kevin-wyx/runway/README_MANIFEST.md

 directory.
 If no installation is needed, you can just not provide an install command/script.
 * `pre_cmd` (string): Command to run *before* we clone the repo.
-It will be run from the `components` directory.
+It will be run from the root of your workspace directory.
 It won't be run if the repo had already been cloned or if it's a local component.
 * `post_cmd` (string): Command to run *after* we get the repo.
-It will be run from the `components` directory.
+It will be run from  the root of your workspace directory.
 It won't be run if the repo had already been cloned or if it's a local component.
 * `sha` (string): SHA to checkout.
 Can't be used together with `branch` or `tag`.
 * `tag` (string): Tag to checkout.
 Can't be used together with `branch` or